angelokurtis/kubernetes-ops/kind-charlescd/MANUAL_INSTALLATION.md

 EOF
 ```

+When the installation is completed and the Istio Ingress pod is running, you'll be able to get its health check
+endpoint:

 ```shell
 curl http://localhost:15021/healthz/ready -I
 ```

 ## Deploying applications packaged by Bitnami Helm Charts

+CharlesCD needs some infrastructure components to work.
+To deploy these components quickly and easily you can use
+Bitnami Helm Charts:

 ```shell
 helm repo add bitnami https://charts.bitnami.com/bitnami